-Creative ad tech is on the cusp of a revolution, and VCs should take note – TechCrunch
+Creative adtech is on the cusp of a revolution, and VCs should take note – TechCrunch

 Consider how much has been spent over the 15 years on digital advertising mechanics such as targeting, serving, measuring and verification.
 Not to mention the trillions that have gone toward helping brands keep track of customer data and interactions — the marketing clouds, DMPs and CDPs.

-Yet you can count the number of creative-centric ad tech companies on one hand.
+Yet you can count the number of creative-centric adtech companies on one hand.
 This means there is a lot of room for innovation and early leaders.
 VideoAmp, which helps brands make ads for various social platforms, pulled in $75 million earlier this year.
 Given how fast platforms like TikTok and Snap are growing, it won’t be the last.

 Digital ad targeting is being squeezed